 Sweet Greet Meeting Icebreaker

 You have also either labeled the tables with the candy bar name or placed an additional candy bar on the table in advance so employees know where to sit.
 Instruct attendees that they are to sit with the people who drew the same candy bar.
-(Warn employees not to eat the candy bar on the table or people will not know how to find their group.)
+(Warn employees not to eat the candy bar on the table or people will not know how to find their group - trust me, it happens before you know it.)

 Because this is such a fun approach to helping employees get to know each other, you can simply ask people to introduce themselves at their assigned table.
 If you want to be more elaborate, you can develop a series of questions for people to answer.